English to Italian Greetings and Goodbyes

-Luckily, this page can teach you such greetings - like hellos and goodbyes, plus the timely greetings of good morning, good day, good afternoon, good evening, and good night.
+By reading below, you can learn many common greetings like various hellos and goodbyes, plus the timely greetings of good morning, good day, good afternoon, good evening, and good night.
+Scroll down to learn these and other greeting translations.

 Hello ➔ Ciao (Informal)